Myotonic dystrophy: DM1

 DM1 usually begins in the muscles of the hands, feet, neck, or face.
 One manifestation of facial weakness is drooping of the eyelid (ptosis).
 It slowly progresses to involve other muscle groups, including the heart.
 Myotonia tends to be more prominent in DM1 compared to DM2.
 Other DM1 manifestations include problems with executive function (e.g., organization, concentration, word-finding) and hypersomnia.
 Abnormalities in the electrical activity of the heart are common in DM1, manifesting as arrhythmias or conduction blocks.
 Sometimes, dilated cardiomyopathy occurs.
 Symptoms onset any time from birth to adulthood.
 The earlier the disease onset, the greater the variety of possible signs and symptoms.
 Thus, various diagnostic classifications based on the age of onset/severity of the disease have been proposed, although DM1 manifestations likely lie on a continuum.

 Congenital DM1

 When DM1 onsets at birth, it is called congenital DM1.
 Manifestations that can be present at birth include hypotonia, respiratory failure, feeding difficulty, and club foot (talipes equinovarus), any of which tend to resolve over several years.
 During childhood, intellectual impairment, attention deficit hyperactivity disorder (ADHD), and autism spectrum disorders (ASD) can result.
 Gastrointestinal issues can result, which can be severe, manifestations including diarrhea, constipation, and fecal incontinence.
 The symptoms of adult DM often manifest during adolescence.
 Infantile DM1 can be distinguished as another disease category, or it can be grouped with congenital DM1 or childhood-onset DM1.

 Childhood-onset DM1

-Childhood-onset DM1 is defined as onset of symptoms between ages 1 and 10 years.
+Childhood-onset DM1 is defined as the onset of symptoms between ages 1 and 10 years.
 Manifestations include the same intellectual and gastrointestinal symptoms seen in congenital DM1.